-Oil for testing diesel generators and natural gas heating account for most of annual fuel consumption.
+Oil for testing diesel generators, liquified petroleum gas for food service, and natural gas heating account for most of annual fuel consumption.
 The remainder is gasoline for transportation (owned Box Truck).

 C8.2d

 (C8.2d) Provide details on the electricity, heat, steam, and cooling your organization has generated and consumed in the reporting year.